creachadair/taskgroup/README.md

 In case you've lost count, we're up to four channels (including the context).

-The lesson here is that, while Go's concurrency primitives are more than powerful enough to express these relationships, it can be tedious to wire them all together.
+The point here is that, while Go's concurrency primitives are more than powerful enough to express these relationships, it can be tedious to wire them all together.